Mon Repos Turtle Centre

 Context and Siting

-The centre operates as an interpretive centre during the day.
-During the turtle nesting season, it is a briefing centre for up to 300 visitors each evening.
-Environmental protections require visitors to be guided to and from the centre to the beach in dark night-time conditions via a set of pathways and boardwalks to connect to the beach safely.
+The Centre operates as an interpretive Centre during the day.
+During the turtle nesting season, November to March, it is a briefing Centre for up to 300 visitors each evening.
+In order to see the concentrations of nesting marine turtles hatch, environmental protections require visitors to be guided, as part of the turtle encounter tour, to and from the Centre to the beach in dark night-time conditions.
+Guides lead visitors, during turtle season, via a set of pathways and boardwalks to connect safely to the beach.

-The approach was to ensure the new Mon Repos Turtle Centre advanced nature's sustainability and experience across the entire site.
-This supported our client's vision of bringing people closer to the outdoors and improving their appreciation and knowledge of the natural.
+The approach was to ensure the new Centre advanced nature's sustainability and experience across the entire site.
+This supported our client's vision of bringing people closer to the outdoors and improving their appreciation and knowledge of nesting marine turtles.
 An initial key design gesture was siting the new building on the existing asphalt carpark.
 This moved parking outside the conservation park and allowed a net increase in the landscape along the sensitive beach zone.

 Sustainability